 First Time Buyers Hub

 Purchasing your first home is a huge achievement.
-There is a set conveyancing process for the purchase of new build leasehold properties.
+There is a set conveyancing process for the purchase of properties in the UK.
 This page is designed to tell you everything you need to know about the process.

 Still have questions?